 - Fundamental skills, such as communicating well, managing information, using numbers, and solving problems

-Visit the Conference Board of Canada's Employability Skills 2000+ checklist for a tool that will help you identify your employability skills.
+Visit the Government of Canada's Skills for Success page to help you identify and think about your skills.

 Write out your answers